AMC Theatres: Features

 AMC patented cup holder armrests in 1981.
 AMC also introduced stadium-style seating.
 The seats are placed on risers so that each person has an unobstructed view of the screen.
 In 1995, they introduced "Love Seat" style seating with retractable armrests so that there can be no barrier between two seats.

-In July 1994, AMC signed an agreement with Sony to begin installing SDDS (Sony Dynamic Digital Sound) in auditoriums, and began upgrading selected older auditoriums in 2003.
+In July 1994, AMC signed an agreement with Sony to begin installing Sony Dynamic Digital Sound (SDDS) in auditoriums, and began upgrading selected older auditoriums in 2003.
 On March 26, 2009, AMC announced an agreement to convert 1,500 existing auditoriums to fully digital 3D screens using RealD technology.

 On March 30, 2009, they announced they would convert all 4,500 screens in their chain to 4K digital projectors provided by Sony.
+In April 2022, AMC also announced an agreement with Cinionic to install laser projectors at 3,500 of its screens in the United States through the end of 2026.

 Premium formats

-Selected AMC locations offer premium screens and features for a higher ticket price, including large-screen formats.
-Most theater locations are equipped to show 3D films in RealD 3D.
+Selected AMC locations offer premium screens and features for a higher ticket price, including premium large formats.